Modeling and Analysis of VOC-based Interplant Molecular Communication Channel

 \section{Reception Model}

-There are several mathematical models that exist for the description of the reception process, namely linear regression model \bluecite{bacci1990bioconcentration}, partition model \bluecite{riederer1990estimating}, and mechanistic ordinary differential equation (ODE) based model \bluecite{trapp1995generic}.
+There are several mathematical models that exist for the description of the reception process, namely a linear regression model \bluecite{bacci1990bioconcentration}, a partition model \bluecite{riederer1990estimating}, and a mechanistic ordinary differential equation (ODE) based model \bluecite{trapp1995generic}.
 However, a comparative study of these models shows that the ODE-based model best resembles the experimental data \bluecite{collins2010modeling}.
+Moreover, the ODE formulation explicitly captures the transient air-to-leaf mass exchange process, incorporates parameters such as stomatal conductance and metabolic decay, which enables dynamic system analysis.
 Hence, we consider the ODE-based approach in this study to explore the reception process.

 The mass balance approach is followed to determine the deposition of molecules on the leaf.
 The rate of change in concentration in the leaf is given by \bluecite{trapp1995generic, collins2010modeling}: